ChiliDevsTeam/woocommerce-return-warranty-management/README.md

 ### Q. Can the admin add price-based warranty to the product? ###
 A. Yes, he can.
 For this, the admin needs to set the warranty type to Price Base Warranty”.
 Under this setting, the admin can easily add price-based warranties to the products.

+### Q. How to upgrade to the Pro version? ###
+A. Just install and activate the PRO version without deleting the free plugin.
+All your data will be safe on the database and some extra features will be added.
+If you feel something may go wrong, please consult with our [support](https://chilidevs.com/contact-us/) staff first.

 ## Screenshots ##
 1. Main Settings
 2. Default Warranty Settings